Code-Institute-Submissions/Themanintheback-project1_MarResub/README.md

     - placed in front of the image is the form box where the user can imput there first name, last name, email address, day and time they want to take the class.

-    - When the user places there cursor over the imput boxes there borders will turn red.
+    - When the user places there cursor over the imput box it turns red.

-    - The day and time options for the user with presented as a dropdown menu.
+    - The day and time options for the user is presented as a dropdown menu.

 <h2><img src="assets/images/sign-up-page.png"><h2>
 <h2><img src="assets/images/sign-up.png"><h2>